jpverkamp/blog/content/programming/2023/stacklang/07-cli-and-datatypes.md

 ### Cond statements

-Speaking of lists, one thing that I've been finding annoying is a constant use of nested `if` statements.
+Speaking of lists/stacks, one thing that I've been finding annoying is a constant use of nested `if` statements.
 They're a bit more verbose than many languages, so nesting them is even more annoying that it should be.

 What if we could make a cleaner syntax for a whole list of `cond`itionals?